Are you prepared to reach your career goals in 2019? Perfect!

 - Pick different places to work.
 Have you thought of researching an international teaching job?

-- If you’re bored of continuously working in your home office, why not take things to a coffee shop or the library or wherever you might be more motivated to get things done.
+- If you’re bored with continuously working in your home office, why not take things to a coffee shop or the library or wherever you might be more motivated to get things done.

 Identify your priorities to help you spend your time wisely and on the right tasks.

-- Track your efforts to minimize time spent on tasks that don’t contribute to your goals.
+- Track your efforts to minimize the time spent on tasks that don’t contribute to your goals.